ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 - `apnsPayload`: Custom JSON payload that is sent as part of the notification message.
 - `apnsType`: ['DEFAULT', 'MIXED', 'SILENT'].
 - `apnsSound`: The name of the sound file in the application bundle.
 The sound of this file is played as an alert.
-- `apnsTitleLocKey`: The key to a title string in the `Localizable.strings` file for the current localization.
+- `apnsTitleLocKey`: The key to a title string in the `Localizable.strings` file for the current locale.
 The key string can be formatted with %@ and %n$@ specifiers to take the variables that are specified in the `titleLocArgs` array.
-- `apnsLocKey`: A key to an alert-message string in a `Localizable.strings` file for the current localization (which is set by the user’s language preference).
-The key string can be formatted with %@ and %n$@ specifiers to take the variables that are specified in the locArgs array.
+- `apnsLocKey`: A key to an alert-message string in a `Localizable.strings` file for the current locale (which is set by the user’s language preference).
+The key string can be formatted with %@ and %n$@ specifiers to take the variables that are specified in the `locArgs` array.
 - `apnsLaunchImage`: The filename of an image file in the app bundle, with or without the filename extension.
 The image is used as the launch image when users tap the action button or move the action slider.
 - `pnsTitleLocArgs`: Variable string values to appear in place of the format specifiers in `title-loc-key`.
 - `apnsLocArgs`: Variable string values to appear in place of the format specifiers in `locKey`.
 - `apnstitle`: The title of Rich Push notifications (Supported only on iOS 10 and above).
 - `apnsSubtitle`: The subtitle of the Rich Notifications.
 (Supported only on iOS 10 and above).
 - `apnsAttachmentUrl`: The link to the iOS notifications media (video, audio, GIF, images - Supported only on iOS 10 and above).
-- `fireFoxTitle`: Specifies the title to be set for the WebPush Notification.
+- `fireFoxTitle`: Specifies the title to be set for the Web Push Notification.
-- `fireFoxIconUrl`: The URL of the icon to be set for the WebPush Notification.
+- `fireFoxIconUrl`: The URL of the icon to be set for the Web Push Notification.
 - `fireFoxTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
 - `fireFoxPayload`: Custom JSON payload that is sent as part of the notification message.
-- `chromeTitle`: Specifies the title to be set for the WebPush Notification.
+- `chromeTitle`: Specifies the title to be set for the Web Push Notification.
-- `chromeIconUrl`: The URL of the icon to be set for the WebPush Notification.
+- `chromeIconUrl`: The URL of the icon to be set for the Web Push Notification.
 - `chromeTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
 - `chromePayload`: Custom JSON payload that is sent as part of the notification message.
 - `safariTitle`: Specifies the title to be set for the Safari Push Notifications.
 - `safariUrlArgs`: The URL arguments that need to be used with this notification.
 These arguments are to be provided in the form of a JSON Array.
 - `safariAction`: The label of the action button.
-- `chromeAppExtTitle`: Specifies the title to be set for the WebPush Notification.
+- `chromeAppExtTitle`: Specifies the title to be set for the Web Push Notification.
 - `chromeAppExtCollapseKey`: This parameter identifies a group of messages.
 - `chromeAppExtDelayWhileIdle`: When this parameter is set to true, it indicates that the message is not sent until the device becomes active.
-- `chromeAppExtIconUrl`: The URL of the icon to be set for the WebPush Notification.
+- `chromeAppExtIconUrl`: The URL of the icon to be set for the Web Push Notification.
 - `chromeAppExtTimeToLive`: This parameter specifies how long (in seconds) the message is kept in GCM storage if the device is offline.
 - `chromeAppExtPayload`: Custom JSON payload that is sent as part of the notification message.